cailleach1310/ares-pentraits-plugin/README.md

 Lyanna @ AresCentral

 ## Overview
-The Pendragon rpg uses a system of opposing traits that are used to define a character.
+The Pendragon rpg uses a system of opposing traits that define a character.
 Under particular circumstances traits can be checked, and depending on the outcome, a character may behave accordingly.
 It can give inspiration to players and add spice to rp, and sometimes lead to scenes departing from prior expectations.

 A check is rolled with a 20-sided die, and the result is then compared to the character's rating of the trait.
 If a trait is checked and fails, the opposing trait will be checked right after.
 If a check fails critically, it means a critical success of the opposing trait.